Beginning with Deepdwn

 You can tell Deepdwn about your files and how you organize them by editing the files themselves.
 Deepdwn supports a format known as YAML frontmatter, which appears at the very top of your documents, and looks like this:

---- title: My Favorite Cakes category: Blog tags: - favorites - 🧁 baking - musings dir: ltr --- # Welcome to my cake post
+--- title: My Favorite Cakes category: Blog tags: - favorites - 🧁 baking - musings pinned: true dir: ltr --- # Welcome to my cake post

 This document has the title